The boil-water advisory for Richmond Utilities customers was lifted at 3 p.m. Saturday, according to its superintendent, Scott Althauser.

 Miscommunication between Richmond Utilities and the Madison County Emergency Management Agency caused the EMA to erroneously announce Saturday afternoon that the advisory and been lifted for all three utilities, Althauser said.

-The advisory was issued Friday evening after Richmond Utilities suffered waterline breaks on Oakland and Irvine streets.
+The advisory was issued Friday afternoon after Richmond Utilities suffered waterline breaks on Oakland and Irvine streets.
 Work on a water tank on the Eastern Bypass prevented the utility from rerouting water and limiting the area under advisory, the superintendent said.